Colorado Employment Lawyer

 The Ramos Law Employment Division is an employment law practice with offices throughout Colorado.
 Our Denver employment lawyers serve clients who have been subject to unpaid wages, discrimination, sexual harassment, wrongful termination, and more.
 Ramos Law serves clients in Denver County, Douglas County, Larimer County, Jefferson County, Broomfield County, Boulder County, Arapahoe County, and Adams County, including Wheat Ridge and Steamboat Springs, CO.
 We secure the results our Colorado clients expect and deserve.

 The Ramos Law employment attorneys understand that wage theft and exploitation are certainly not problems confined to just one type or class of employee.
 For this reason, we make it our practice to act as both a compassionate ear and a strong voice for Colorado’s exploited workers.
-It is common for employees to not even be aware that they are being systematically deprived of large amounts of wages that they are entitled to under the United States, Colorado, and Denver area laws.
+It is common for employees to be unaware that they are being systematically deprived of large amounts of wages they are entitled to under the United States, Colorado, and Denver area laws.

 Over the past few years, news reports included various stories about hotel and restaurant workers joining together to demand better working conditions and higher pay.
 Wage theft, along with other unfair practices, however, is in no way restricted to the food service and hospitality industries.
 Employees of all industries – from wait staff to construction workers and professionals – can potentially experience exploitation by their employers.